-COMPENSATION GROUP: A grouping of classifications based on shared attributes of classifications, professional/supervisory requirements, and work functions assigned to established salary ranges in the Compensation Plan.
+COMPENSATION GROUP: A grouping of job classifications based on shared attributes, professional and supervisory requirements, and work functions that are assigned to established salary ranges in the compensation plan.

 DEBT SERVICE: Principal and interest payments on debt incurred by the City.